-They are sometimes referred to as the Tyndaridae or Tyndarids (Τυνδαρίδαι, Tundaridai), a reference to their father / stepfather King Tyndareus of Sparta.
-The worship of the Dioskouroi appears to have had its origins and centre at Sparta (Lacedaemon), where they were associated with the Spartan tradition of dual kingship, and there were many sanctuaries dedicated to the twins around the Peloponnese.
+They are sometimes called the Tyndaridae or Tyndarids (Τυνδαρίδαι, Tyndaridai), a reference to their father / stepfather King Tyndareos of Sparta.
+The worship of the Dioskouroi appears to have had its origins and centre at Sparta, where they were associated with the Spartan tradition of dual kingship, and there were many sanctuaries dedicated to the twins around the Peloponnese.
 The cult spread throughout Greece, and they were also worshipped by the Etruscans (as Kastur and Pultuce), Romans and Gauls.

 Pausanias also mentions that "at Kephale [in Attica] the chief cult is that of the Dioskouroi, for the inhabitants call them the Megaloi Theoi [Great Gods]".

 Description of Greece, Book 1, chapter 31, section 1.